-- Complete Vernon College admission procedure.
+- 1. Complete Vernon College admission procedure.
 A student must first be accepted by the College before being accepted by the nursing program. - 2.
 Complete an application from the nursing program.
 The nursing program must have copies (may be unofficial) of a student's transcript for the Nursing Admission and Review Committee to evaluate for acceptance purposes.
 Students failing to submit transcripts will not be considered for acceptance by the Nursing Admission and Review Committee.
 If the student is completing course work during the summer and the transcript is not complete, a letter from the institution stating the student's enrollment in the course will be considered. - 3.
 Submit evidence of a physical examination that has been performed within six months of acceptance to the nursing program.
 The physical examination must be performed by a licensed health-care provider who will verify that the student is psychologically and physically capable of performing direct patient care and free of any communicable disease and has the capability of lifting twenty (20) pounds.
 Included in the physical exam are results of a tuberculin skin test or chest x-ray, evidence that the following immunization requirements have been met prior to enrollment in the nursing program: tetanus/diphtheria toxoid (TD), varicella measles (students born after January 1, 1957), rubella, mumps (students born after January 1, 1957), and hepatitis-B series.
 The hepatitis B series (3 injections) must be completed prior to any clinical assignment in the program, therefore the 4-6 month series should begin by May 31st to ensure your eligibility for clinical assignment.
 For immunization exclusions and waivers and acceptable documentation of immunizations students should contact the director of the program.
 Pre-admission drug screening may be required. - 4.
 Students will be required to meet TSI requirements.
 All students will take the Nurse Entrance Test (NET) prior to applying for the generic program.
 The ADN/LVN-Transition student will take the General Achievement Profile (GAP) exam.
-Results of these examinations will be used as one criterion in the admission of applicants to the program. - 5.
-The Nursing Admission and Review Committee will rank students to determine acceptance into the program based upon completion of the application process, completion of required prerequisite courses, and the students' GPAs on required general education courses, and examination results. - 6.
+Results of these examinations will be used as one criterion in the admission of applicants to the program.

+- 5. The Nursing Admission and Review Committee will rank students to determine acceptance into the program based upon completion of the application process, completion of required prerequisite courses, and the students' GPAs on required general education courses, and examination results.
+Students must successfully complete BIOL 2401 Anatomy and Physiology I, BIOL 2402 Anatomy and Physiology II, and RNSG 1311 Nursing Pathophysiology with a grade of "C" or better.
+RNSG 1311 may be retaken only once. - 6.
 In the event the application is rejected by the Nursing Admission and Review Committee, the applicant may request a hearing before the College Admissions Committee.
 Such request is to be submitted in writing and include reasons why the College Admissions Committee should review the petition. - 7.
 Students who think they may be ineligible for licensure due to criminal convictions, mental or physical disability, and/or intemperate use of drugs or alcohol may petition the State Nursing Board for a declaratory order to determine their eligibility. - 8.
 Information regarding program standards and policies is printed in the Associate Degree Nursing Student Handbook.